KisangaDavid/DKBlog/src/data/blog-posts/charliesPresentsRiddle.md

 <br />

-If the highest numbered box that contains a present (box *i*) is even, Bob cannot win.
-This is because both Alice and Bob will reveal the 26th present precisely when they open box *i*.
+If the highest numbered box that contains a present  is even, Bob cannot win.
+This is because both Alice and Bob will reveal the 26th present precisely when they open this box.
 Since Alice opens all even boxes before Bob (with the small exception box box 100, which they both open at the same time), she is guaranteed to never lose in this scenario.

 <br />